rijalBinHusen/portofolio-2/src/content/custom-auto-increment-sql-db.md

 | Write record to database(success\error) | Show message(succecss) |
 | Update last id | Last id = WAREHOUSE_23060013 |

-Berapa kalipun kita menjalankan unit testing, maka tidak akan ada pesan error karena hanya ada 1 permintaan yang diterima server.
+No matter how many times we run the unit test, we will not see any error message, because the server only receive 1 request.

-Saya tidak pernah tahu bagaimana melakukan stress test pada rest server, tetapi saya ingin sekali melakukanya pada aplikasi saya, saya pun mencoba menjalankan 4 proses unit testing secara bersama sama, dan tentu saja terjadi error, berikut alur proses ketika ada server menerima 4 request dalam waktu yang sama :
+I never figured out how to do a stress test on a rest server, but I'd love to do it, I try to run 4 unit test process simultaneously, and of course we got an error message, the flow process while server receive 4 requests simultaneously as below:

 | Process | Result Request 1 | Result Request 2 | Result Request 3 | Result Request 4 |
 | --- | ----------- | ----------- | ----------- | ----------- |